-Mr. & Mrs. John Member 1 Yourstreet Place Yourtown, ST 33740
+Mr. & Mrs. John Member

+1 Yourstreet Place Letter should be personalized

+Yourtown, ST 33740

 Dear John & Mary, Use first names

 Enclosed is your Stewardship Commitment Statement as of [date].
 Thank you for signing a [year] Orthodox Christian Stewardship Commitment Form to support the Ministries of [Parish Name].
 Your Stewardship provides the foundation for our service in the Lord.